Frequently Asked Questions

 MN-ADDM was designed to identify the prevalence of autism in 4- and 8-year-olds in Anoka, Hennepin, and Ramsey counties.
 Its purpose was not to figure out the causes of autism.
 It can help MN-ADDM understand who lives with autism so it can advocate for resources and policies that support families and individuals with ASD.

 ASD is a complex condition, and most scientists who study ASD believe that there is no single cause.
 There is strong evidence that ASD is genetic and involves multiple genes.
 There may also be environmental and other factors that make a child more likely to have ASD.
 We do not yet know enough about environmental factors that might be linked to autism to make definitive statements.
 Understanding more about these factors will help us learn about the causes of ASD.
-It is important to remember that no single risk factor leads to ASD, and most of these risk factors are outside of an individual’s control.
+It is important to remember that no single factor leads to ASD, and most of these factors are outside of an individual’s control.

-There are many researchers interested in understanding the causes of autism, including some at the University of Minnesota who are looking at the genetics of autism and at early brain development in children at risk for autism.
+There are many researchers interested in understanding the causes of autism, including some at the University of Minnesota who are looking at the genetics of autism and at early brain development in children at increased likelihood for autism.
 MN-ADDM is happy to connect you with specific research studies if you are interested.

-For more information on CDC ASD research, please visit https://www.cdc.gov/ncbddd/autism/seed.html
+For more information on CDC ASD research, please visit https://www.cdc.gov/ncbddd/autism/research.html

 28. Do immunizations cause ASD?

 Research has not found evidence that vaccines cause ASD.
 The original study that suggested a link was later found to be untrue and the article retracted because the researcher misrepresented his findings and used unethical methods.
 MDH provides more information about this topic, but we also recommend you talk with your child's pediatrician about your concerns.
-Visit https://www.health.state.mn.us/immunize
+Visit https://www.health.state.mn.us/immunize .

 30. Why are we still looking at prevalence when we know a high percentage of children in Minnesota have ASD?

 Documenting prevalence is a necessary step towards establishing the need for developing more services and supports to meet the demand in Minnesota and also for identifying the need for more research.
 While many children have been diagnosed with ASD, MN-ADDM data helps to better understand differences in prevalence related to geographic location, race, ethnicity, and linguistic background.
-Continuing to expand our knowledge about prevalence helps us move closer to answering these types of questions with confidence and to better plan for services and supports for individuals with ASD and their families.
+Continuing to expand our knowledge about prevalence helps us move closer to being able to answer these types of questions with confidence and to better plan for services and supports for individuals with ASD and their families.

 31. What are possible next research steps?

 ADDM data has played an important role in documenting the number of children identified with ASD in the United States.
-This data has laid the groundwork for ongoing ASD research, such as who is likely to be identified with ASD, when children are identified with ASD, and how to best support children with ASD and their families.
+This data has laid the groundwork for ongoing ASD research such as who is likely to be identified with ASD, when children are identified with ASD, and how to best support children with ASD and their families.
 MN-ADDM will allow for the same work to happen in the state of Minnesota, including the ability to study the differences between racial and ethnic communities in Minnesota.

 More About MN-ADDM and ASD Resources